NOAA-OWP/ngen-forcing/NextGen_Forcings_Engine_BMI/BMI_NextGen_Configs/README.md

 Input options to the forcing engine include:
 1. Choices for input forcing files to use.
-2. Options for specifying date ranges and forecast intervals for input files.
+2. Options for specifying BMI start time and forecast intervals for input files.
 3. Choices for ESMF regridding techniques.
 4. Choices for optional downscaling techniques.
 5. Choices for optional bias correction techniques.